roryprimrose/roryprimrose.github.io/_posts/2010-04-09-using-lambda-expressions-to-create-generic-exception-handling.md

 }
 {% endhighlight %}

 The next bit of duplication was that I have void methods and methods that return a value.
 I first created a duplicate InvokeWIthLogging method that accepted Action method and duplicated the exception management and logging.
-I wasn’t happy with this duplication so I figured that the ultimate outcome would be to get the void method to be passed to the InvokeWithLogging(Func<T>) method.
+I wasn’t happy with this duplication so I figured that the ultimate outcome would be to get the void method to be passed to the InvokeWithLogging(Func&lt;T&gt;) method.

-So the big question is how do you pass an Action as a Func<T>.
+So the big question is how do you pass an Action as a Func&lt;T&gt;.
 This is really easy.
 Here is the final code.

 {% highlight csharp linenos %}
 public void DoSomethingElse(String withThisValue)